Julia: crazy idea: change the `type` keyword

 the word structure is (at least for me as a german native) much more abstract.

-has early roots as one of the first common data structures and within computing it has come to have a more specific meaning of its own (and hence to programmers native to English or otherwise, it doesn't sound as abstract as structure
+While we are arguing over language, everyone is underestimating the amount of abbreviation that is struct.
+It is short for "data structure".
+Similarly, I would say type is short for "data type".
+I dare say an array or buffer is also a data structure, as is a linked list, and so on, but struct has early roots as one of the first common data structures and within computing it has come to have a more specific meaning of its own (and hence to programmers native to English or otherwise, it doesn't sound as abstract as structure).

-.
+-1 to struct.
 I don't use this term to explain what a type definition is unless I'm talking to a C programmer, and then only to mention that the layout is compatible and to compare/contrast their properties.

-.
+I feel exactly this way about struct.
 I feel we would be introducing a new term to Julia for no specific reason.

-.
+-1 to const.
 C went this direction of having absolutely minimal keywords, and now we're stuck with many keywords have context-sensitive meanings.
 I don't really think const is the key property of these types, but rather that they are value types (as opposed to reference types).

 Jeff explained to me (very kindly) above that semantically we don't care if things are values or references or whatever - these are implementation details not semantics and in a future golden age _we just won't care_.
 Things are "passed-by-sharing" in whatever way the compiler wants (with some FFI guarantees as necessary).
 In the past few days I've already come to call that "share-by-magic" and I feel this has been a revelation for me relieves a bunch of mental pressure that (ideally) I just shouldn't need to think about (@vtjnash you've seen how I've struggled with values and references and how these are implemented by the compiler and GC and so on in other packages and threads).

-is also pretty cute).
+Bindings can either change or are constant (we use const but constant is also pretty cute).
 Similarly, the bindings of fields inside a composite data type can either change or are constant.
-This is why I suggested earlier attaching const
+This is why I suggested earlier attaching const explicitly to each field - it made the semantics crystal clear (to me at least).

 IMO we shouldn't need to use fancy words like "mutability" and "immutable" to talk about this stuff.
 Something can be rebound to a new object, or else it is constant.
-Removing the need for complex English language words like struct
+Removing the need for complex English language words like struct and immutable entirely from our discourse about Julia (not just the code) should be seen as a good thing (a goal, even).

 I also feel like "struct" is its own word (meaning what it means in C) whereas "structure" is probably a "data structure" – because if you meant a record type, you would say "struct".
 But I'm showing my C roots here.

-It's also in common lisp; defstruct
+It's also in common lisp; defstruct.

-sound annoyingly similar.
+Probably more trivial than most other points here, but as long as we're bikeshedding: When spoken aloud, the phrases immutable object and a mutable object sound annoyingly similar.
 It would make conversing about Julia's type system more difficult than it needs to be.
 EDIT: It seems like this was already brought up in this thread.

-.
++1 to type --> struct and immutable --> const struct.
 I don't think I've ever met anybody who'd be confused by this, especially after a cursory explanation.

-is realistic for v0.6, and unrealistic for v0.8.
+Replacing type is realistic for v0.6, and unrealistic for v0.8.
 We should do this.
 It is an opportunity to make more smooth and improve Julia's natural talent for clear communication and expressive rapidity.
 Types are so much of working well creating software that works.
 Better naming of typic things resonates powerfully and will carry for Julia a more storied future.

-unused.
+I suggest leaving struct unused.
 In C, a struct is a syntactic container for a fixed sequence of type-fixed fields.
 Julia is not C, and pulling a C-ism into Julian discourse would push Julia's epiphemeral nature outside of serious discussion of best uses of and better ways to conceptualize aspects of Julia.

 Also, "immutable" and "mutable" are too visually concordant.
 We can do better.